 One shop also runs demonstrations for tips on how the thread is dyed, and created.

 We didn’t catch a performance, but got an idea from the displays lining the wall.

 It was interesting to see what traditional weaving materials are used to create the colors.

-Definitely poke your head in for a quick lesson, it’s one of the top things to do in San Juan La Laguna.
+Definitely poke your head in for a quick lesson.

-Getting To and From San Juan La Laguna
+Getting To / From San Juan La Laguna